buildwithsuhana/tp_autoshard/README.md

 - **Data Replication**: Input data replicated across all devices (not sharded)
 - **Parameter Sharding**: Model weights sharded across devices
 - **Partial Outputs**: Each shard produces partial outputs (no gathering)
-- **Local Gradients**: Gradients computed locally on partial outputs
+- **Optimized Gradients**: Gradients for row-parallel layers are local, while column-parallel layers use an efficient all-reduce.
-- **No Communication**: No all-reduce or gradient synchronization needed
+- **Minimal Communication**: Communication is limited to input replication and a single all-reduce for column-parallel layers.
-- **Independent Updates**: Each device updates its own parameters
+- **Mostly Independent Updates**: Each device updates its own parameters, with a synchronization step for column-parallel layers.

 ### Parameter-Level Sharding
 - **Preserves Model Structure**: No graph rebuilding required